 Of the 45 trainees, 40 were involved in the survey.
 They formed four teams of ten trainees, five of whom did trachoma grading and 5 of whom filled in the forms.
 The teams enumerated all household members who had slept in the household the night before (the de facto population) for the randomly selected households in the randomly selected villages.

 All censused household members had their eyes examined for trachoma clinical signs according to the WHO simplified grading system (Thylefors et al., 1987): trachomatous inflammation, follicular (TF), trachomatous inflammation, intense (TI), trachomatous scarring (TS), trachomatous trichiasis (TT) and corneal opacity (CO).
-Facial cleanliness, nasal and ocular discharge, and flies on the face at the time of examination, were recorded.
+Facial cleanliness, nasal and ocular discharge, and flies on the face at the time of examination were recorded.
 Individuals aged ≥50 years had their VA measured using Snellen E-charts.

 Statistical analyses:

-Data were double entered by different data entry clerks into Microsoft Access (v.
+Data were double entered by different data entry clerks into a Microsoft Access database (v.
 2007).
 Data cleaning and analyses were conducted in Stata (v12, STATA Corp., College Station, TX, USA).
 Discrepancies between the databases were resolved by a third individual by referring to the paper forms.

-The prevalence of TF is presented for children aged 1-9 years and the prevalence of TT for individuals aged ≥15 years, in accordance with WHO guidelines (WHO, 2006).
+The prevalence of TF was calculated for children aged 1-9 years and the prevalence of TT for individuals aged ≥15 years, in accordance with WHO guidelines (WHO, 2006).
 For visual acuity, the WHO classification (WHO, 2010) was employed, whereby an individual’s best eye distance VA is taken.
 An individual is said to be blind if their VA is <3/60 to no perception of light (NPL); have low vision if VA is <6/18 to ≥3/60; and have normal vision if VA is 6/6 to ≥6/18.

 Prevalence was calculated at the community and commune levels.
 Communes are the next administrative level after districts, and there are 19 communes in the Bignona region.
 Each commune includes approximately 18 villages and 13000 inhabitants.